By Mike Kocsis | 10 minutes read | Last updated: August 11, 2025 Categories: Menopause Testosterone

 How to increase testosterone in females naturally?

 Simple lifestyle modifications may help some women boost their testosterone levels naturally.
-Some of the effective lifestyle changes for low T are:
+Some of the effective natural remedies for low T are:

 - Maintaining a healthy body weight